My Favorite Cooking Tools

 Which is my preferred scale?
 That's like asking which child is the favorite.
 If forced to choose, I would say the pull-out screen on the OXO makes it more practical for everyday use.
 That would be my choice if I only owned one.

-• Rectangle Measuring Spoons - The round tablespoons I have don't fit into a spice jar so I prefer a rectangular shape.
-This set is another option if you're partial to having a "smidgen" and "pinch" spoon.
+- Rectangle Measuring Spoons - The round tablespoons I have don't fit into a spice jar so I prefer a rectangular shape.
+America's Test Kitchen gave the linked set a high rating and suggested they fit into "all spice jars".

 Baking & Sourdough